Mad Tracks: Ports and re-releases

-The Wii version of Mad Tracks was bundled with the Wii wheel accessory (pictured).
-It has met with mixed reception by critics.

-A port for the Wii was released on October 30, 2009, in Europe, and was published by Bigben Interactive, and in France on December 4, by Neko Entertainment.
-It was also released in Australia, though the publisher remains unknown.
-Following its announcement in February earlier that year.
+A port for the Wii was released on December 4, 2009, by Neko Entertainment and Bigben Interactive.
+It was bundled with the Wii Wheel accessory.
 A mobile version of the game for iOS was published by Namco Bandai and released on December 15, 2011.
-An Android version was released on February 15, 2012.
-On February 2, 2017, the game became backwards compatible with Xbox One.
-In February 2019, it was reported that the game was delisted from Xbox Live Arcade following a change in publishing rights from D3 Publisher to Plug In Digital, who would later be handling the new release for Steam.
-While the Steam version's release date was slated for "early 2020", the page for the game on IndieDB specified that it was meant to be and was released on March 10 as an HD version.
-Later that same year, on June 22, the game was released on Twitch Prime (Prime Gaming).
+In February of 2017, the port became backwards compatible with Xbox One.
+In February 2019, it was reported that the game was delisted from Xbox Live Arcade, following a change in publishing rights from D3 Publisher to Plug In Digital, who would later be handling the new release on Steam.
+While the Steam version's release date was slated for "early 2020", the page for the game on IndieDB specified that it was meant to be and was released on March 10 as a high-definition (HD) version.
+Later on June 22, the game was released on Twitch Prime (Prime Gaming), until July 17.